 MBA Society and Business Fellowship

-Sponsored by the USC Marshall Brittingham Social Enterprise Lab (BSEL), the MBA Society and Business Fellowship Program is a highly selective, year-long opportunity for a small cadre of MBA and MBA.PM students earning a business degree to pursue careers in poverty alleviation, including homelessness, education, global health and more.
+Sponsored by the USC Marshall Brittingham Social Enterprise Lab (BSEL), the MBA Society and Business Fellowship Program is a highly selective, year-long opportunity for a small cadre of MBA and MBA.PM students earning a business degree to pursue careers in poverty alleviation, including homelessness, education, global health, sustainability and more.

 As a Society and Business Fellow, students receive: